yairEO/knobs/README.md

 display: var(--hide, block);
 ```

-It is possible to use an already-declared CSS-varaible (on the target element) by emmiting the `value`
+It is possible to use an *already-declared* CSS-varaible (on the target element) by emmiting the `value`
-prop from the knob decleration.
+prop from the *knob* decleration.
+The program will try to get the value using `getComputedStyle` and `getPropertyValue`.

+Variables which has `calc` or any other computations might result in `NaN`.
+In which case, a `console.warn` will be presented
+and a manually typed `value` property for the *knob* would be advised.
 </details>